williamg/recycle/README.md

 To save some files for later use, simply run

-    re new NAME_OF_BOILERPLATE LOCATION/OF/FILES
+    re new NAME_OF_TEMPLATE LOCATION/OF/FILES

 So for example

     re new MathHomework ~/homework.tex

 Would save the file `homework.tex` under the name "MathHomework" Similarly,

     re new WebApp ~/WebAppTemplate/

 Would save all the files and folders within `~/WebAppTemplate` under the name "WebApp"